Deploy Generated Standalone Executable Programs To Target Hardware

 #if 0 /* Example parameter data definition with initial values */ static Parameters rtP = { 2.0 /* Variable: k1 * Referenced by: '<Root>/Gain' */ }; /* Modifiable parameters */ #endif

-In the definitions section of your static main file, you can use the following code to
+In the definitions section of your static main file, you can use this code to

 statically allocate the real-time model data structures and arguments for the